pip-services-content/pip-services-quotes-node/doc/LambdaProtocolV1.md

 **Returns:**
 - err: Error - occured error or null for success
-- result: [Quote] or QuotePage - retrieved quotes in plain array or page format
+- result: DataPage<QuoteV1> - retrieved quotes in page format

 ### <a name="operation2"></a> Cmd: 'get\_random\_quote'